 ***We work on a contingency fee basis, which means you do not pay any fee unless and until we are successful in getting money for you.

-What Are Some Common Types of Slip and Fall Cases?
+What Are Some Common Causes of Slip and Fall Cases?

 Slips and falls can happen indoors and outdoors.
 They can arise from inclement weather, structural problems, spills, and other accidents.
 Some common reasons for slips, trips, and falls include but are not limited to: